Leaving the Scene of an Accident – Injury/Death

 Did You Merely Panic?

 Being involved in a car crash can be a fear-provoking experience.
-Your heart rate surges, your blood pressure increases and there is a natural rush of adrenalin.
+Your heart rate surges, your blood pressure increases and there is a natural rush of adrenaline.
 The human body can take on a natural “fight or flight” biological response.
 This alarming organic stress response can lead a motorist to simply exercise poor choices.
 It is typically not until much later, after the motorist calms down, that he may better appreciate the fact that he over-reacted and may have aggravated the situation by leaving the scene of the crash.

 We may also be able to point to extenuating circumstances or a highly emotional event that impacted your decision making skills at the time of your accident.
 (Examples include, a recent death or illness of a family member, a break-up in a personal relationship or a recent termination of employment.)
 Personalizing your unique circumstances can sometimes be a highly effective tactic that can contribute to the best possible outcome.